Real Estate Witch

 Cost is an important factor to consider before selling to an iBuyer.
 Opendoor’s service fees total 6%, while RedfinNow’s fees cost sellers up to 13%.

-To find out if an iBuyer like Opendoor is the right choice for you and to make sure you get a fair offer, try Clever Offers.
-A local realtor can show you offers from iBuyers and companies that buy houses for cash.
-And they’ll even negotiate the price and terms for you.
+To find out if an iBuyer like Opendoor is the right choice for you and to make sure you get a fair offer, try a free service like Clever Offers.
+With Clever, you can get up to 10 competing offers from legitimate cash buyers, including iBuyers and investors.
+Getting offers is free, and there’s no obligation to move forward.

 Opendoor vs. RedfinNow: A complete breakdown